Why do we Italians eat “La Colomba Pasquale” at Easter?

 Saint Columbanus (612 AD): It is said the Irish monk was invited to a banquet by Queen Theodolinda during Lent.
 When he saw the meat being served, he blessed it, and it miraculously transformed into white bread doves.

-Today, the Colomba is often enjoyed alongside chocolate eggs to complete the Easter meal, typically paired with a glass of sweet sparkling wine like Moscato d'Asti (Piedmont) or Colli Euganei (Veneto).
+The Colomba is often enjoyed alongside chocolate eggs to complete the Easter meal, typically paired with a glass of sweet sparkling wine like Moscato d'Asti (Piedmont) or Colli Euganei (Veneto).

 Buona Pasqua a tutti.
 (Happy Easter)